JustAct: A Framework for Auditable Multi-Agent Systems Regulated by Inter-Organisational Policies: Case Study: Processing Distributed Medical Data

 \subsubsection{Existing Usage: Distributed Workflow Execution}

 Like the original \brane system, our system affords the execution of multi-step workflows over multiple domains.

 In this scenario, `Bookkeeper' Bob wants to know how many patients at St.\ Antonius have consented to the processing of their patient data being read.
-To achieve this goal, Bob plays the role of another data scientist; Bob encodes the four-task workflow in the following statement.
+To achieve this goal, Bob plays the role of another data scientist; in the new statement \lstinline{bob 1}, Bob defines a workflow of sequential tasks, which Bob names Step~1 to Step~4.
 Bob also plays the role of a software provider in Step~1 by providing the \lstinline{filter-consented} function to be used in Step~2.

-The first part of \lstinline{bob 1} defines new tasks similarly to the previous examples.
-But Bob also includes additional rules in this statement.
-Firstly, a rule that asserts the need to plan the execution of all steps beforehand, via a straightforward rule.
-By including them in one statement, Bob's task definitions are coupled with Bob's condition on their execution.
-It also demonstrates that all agents (not just \lstinline{consortium}) enjoy the expressive power of conditional rules to assert complex conditional truths.
-Bob also includes a blanket authorisation of agents to execute any task at all; Bob is not concerned with -- nor responsible for -- the sensitivity of any data.
-Finally, Bob plans to execute Steps~1 and~4 himself.
+In \lstinline{bob 1}, Bob supplements the usual task definition rules with rules about how the tasks are authorised and executed.
+This demonstrates how all agents (not just \lstinline{consortium}) enjoy the expressive power of conditional rules to impose complex conditions on how their statements are used.
+Specifically, first (in \mlst{authorise read}~$...$), Bob provides a blanket authorisation for any \mlst{Worker} agent to execute tasks; these authorisations in fact apply to \textit{any} task globally, but recall that authorisations are useless (and harmless) for tasks in which the authoriser is not involved.
+Finally (in $...$~\mlst{executed}), Bob couples the definitions of Steps~1 and~4 with the stipulation that Bob executes these himself.
+Consequently, agents using \lstinline{bob 1} to justify any action are obligated to acquire authorisation on behalf of Bob.
+Informally, observers can understand this to signal Bob's intention to acquire authorisation for these steps.

 St.\ Antonius and SURF observe and reason about Bob's statement.
 Externally to the system, they exchange communications, negotiating their possible roles in facilitating the execution.
 For example, SURF observes that Bob's statement implies Bob's authorisation to any executed task, but this is harmless, as it remains useless for tasks not involving Bob.
 While St.\ Antonius is willing to execute Step~3, they are unwilling to execute Step~2, as this requires them to execute Bob's untrusted \lstinline{filter-consent} with the hospital infrastructure.
 Fortunately, St.\ Antonius is willing to let SURF execute Step~2 instead; St.\ Antonius trusts SURF to read the sensitive patient data, while SURF accepts the risk of executing Bob's mysterious function.
 None of this reasoning is revealed to the other agents, but its results are revealed as the following two statements by SURF and St.\ Antonius, respectively.